Why Chlorine In Swimming Pools Can Increase Acne

 In fact, you can prove yourself how well chlorine is absorbed.
 Visit a swimming pool supply store and purchase a chlorine test kit.
 Fill a glass with chlorinated water, whether from a swimming pool or tap water.
 Test it with the kit, and the water will change colour to demonstrate its chlorine level.
 Stick your finger in the water for 60 seconds, wiggle it, test the water again, and voila – the colour will be completely different, showing a chlorine content of virtually nothing.

-Skin absorption is actually worse than drinking chlorine, whether from swimming pools or showers, because there’s no deactivation by digestive enzymes.
+Skin absorption is actually worse than drinking chlorine, because there’s no deactivation by digestive enzymes.

 Chlorine produces many dangerous by-products